 - an offer of partial payment in full satisfaction of a disputed claim

-- acceptance of the partial payment by the creditor with knowledge that the debtor offered it only upon the condition that the creditor accept the payment in full satisfaction of the disputed claim or not at all
+- acceptance of the partial payment by the creditor with the knowledge that the debtor offered it only upon the condition that the creditor accepts the payment in full satisfaction of the disputed claim or not at all

 Source: Charleston Urban Renewal Authority v.
 Stanley, 176 W.Va.
 591, 346 S.E.2d 740 (1985)